rustdesk/doc.rustdesk.com/content/client/_index.en.md

 1. Click on Settings.
 2. Click on Network.
 3. Click Unlock Network Settings.
-4. Enter your ID, Relay, API (if using pro) servers and your key.
+4. Enter your ID, Relay, API (if using pro server) and your key.

 ![](/docs/en/client/images/network-settings.png)